Lancer077/Lancer077/README.md

 ## Hello There 👋

-My name is Mason and I am student at Illinois State University.

-I am pursuing a BS in Computer Science alongside a Business Administration Minor.
+My name is Mason and I am a graduate of Illinois State University with a BS in Computer Science alongside a Business Adminstration Minor.

 I am very familiar with Python, Java, C++, SQL, and Arduino.
 I am decent at GO, JavaScript, HTML, and CSS.